LeaderPortfolio

 Joined Goldman Sachs

-Began his career as an intern and then joined the investment banking department.
+Began his career in the investment banking department.

 Philanthropic Impact